gozie8/alx-pre_course/0x01-git/README.md

-Create a new directory called 0x01-git in your alx-pre_course repo
+Created a new directory called 0x01-git in your alx-pre_course repo.